TU Ideas Competition

 Applications can only be accepted if they are complete, in writing and received on time.
 The final deadline will be announced in due course.

-Applications and supporting documents may be submitted in English.
+Applications and supporting documents may be submitted in German or English.

 Start-ups or companies do not have to be founded before taking part.